 - Higher value when selling the company (as a famous brand with a loyal customer base provides security for the long term)

 A cool logo doesn’t make a brand Branding is about influencing what people think about you.
 Every contact with a customer is an opportunity to remind him of your existence and rub the difference you make once more in.
 This is not a matter of brand design of advertising but of systematically making your brand essence tangible for customers in everything you do.
 Take for instance Uber:

 - In a market where multiple taxi companies provide similar services against the same price (Ola, Meru), Uber promises and delivers the common man not just a convenient taxi-ride, but the experience of ‘having a private driver’.
 Everything consumers see from Uber supports this core concept.
 You directly connect with a driver, not with a taxi company.
 All it’s brand activations and partnerships are designed to enhance the ‘private driver’ experience.
 Uber plays your favorite music via Spotify, collects charity-give-aways at your doorstep, gets you an ice-cream and even brings you a kitten if required.
 The visual brand identity enhances the experience: as opposed to the average taxi service, Uber looks, talks and feels classy

 - The brand essence (the experience of having a private driver) is not just a slogan, it’s the source or inspiration and touchstone for everything Uber does.
 Uber makes sure it reflects in everything, from product and service to design and messaging.

 Wired to stick to people’s minds In the end the battle for mind- and market space is a memory game.
 Once a need arises that your brand can fulfil best, you want your brand’s name to pop-up in customer’s minds – including a notice of what makes it special.
-After reading this collection of blogposts you’ll know how to increase the odds that your brand will stick.

 Summary & checklist